 If a goat is acting abnormally, it’s critical to check them for symptoms of bloat or grain poisoning.
 If a goat is burping frequently, has a bulge on their left flank, is grinding their teeth, urinating frequently, stamping their feet, has difficulty breathing, are stretching themselves out, or has foam near their nose and mouth, this is a sign of bloat.
 To confirm, tap their rumen (found on their left side)- if it produces a kettle drum-like sound, this confirms bloat.
 If you are at all concerned that a goat might have bloat, contact your veterinarian as soon as possible.
 It is helpful to have bloat remedies on hand and to have a care expert or veterinarian show you how to administer properly so that in the event of a bloated goat you are able to start treatment under the guidance of your veterinarian while you wait for them to arrive.
 In cases like these, it’s crucial to keep the goat moving while waiting for veterinary intervention.

 Check around the goat’s entire body to ensure healthy skin.
 This is the time to ensure you are checking and feeling every area of the goat’s body, not just the those included in this list.
 This thorough section of the exam is critical to ensure that nothing that can be addressed early is missed.
-Their skin should not have lice, mange, itchiness, mites, nits, lumps, cuts, cysts, bruises, gangrene, larvae, maggots, dry patches, blisters, or pressure sores (especially on their keel).
+Their skin should not have lice, mange, itchiness, mites, nits, lumps, cuts, cysts, bruises, local death of soft tissues due to loss of blood supply, larvae, maggots, dry patches, blisters, or pressure sores (especially on their keel).
 Abscesses on their body could be a symptom of Caseous Lymphadenitis.
 Their hair should be shiny and flat against their body, and their skin should be bright and not tough.
 Their hair should not be standing on end.
 Ensure they do not have any patchy hair loss, which could be a sign of parasites or a mineral deficiency.
 Check their tail for hair loss and parasites as well.